spsforks/SCons-scons-wiki/EiffelStudioTool.md

 The builder should define **ECCOM** and **ECCOMSTR** to support that common idiom.

-On Windows, if one of the ISE_* environment variables is not defined then [EiffelStudio](http://dev.eiffel.com) looks for it in the registry.
+On Windows, if one of the ISE_* environment variables is not defined then EiffelStudio looks for it in the registry.
 The Scanner could simulate this better by likewise looking at the registry.
-The trouble with this approach (apart from the added complexity) is that it might easily break if [EiffelStudio](http://dev.eiffel.com)'s use of the registry changes in future versions.
+The trouble with this approach (apart from the added complexity) is that it might easily break if EiffelStudio's use of the registry changes in future versions.

 When doing a .NET build, the Scanner prints a warning that **$ISE_DOTNET_FRAMEWORK** is undefined.
 This is the directory containing .NET framework assemblies.
 We would not normally expect the environment variable to be defined, so it would be good to suppress the warning, unless a reliable way can be found to guess at its value.

-The Scanner scans all of the dependencies that the .ecf mentions, blindly ignoring any targets or conditions specified in the .ecf.
+The Scanner scans all of the dependencies that the `.ecf` mentions, blindly ignoring any targets or conditions specified in the `.ecf`.
 This can cause unnecessary nodes in the dependency list.

-* Conditional scanning would require handling the various cases that [EiffelStudio](http://dev.eiffel.com) itself handles.
+* Conditional scanning would require handling the various cases that EiffelStudio itself handles.
 This would be complicated and error-prone, so it may be best not even to try this one!
-* A dependency may be declared only for a particular target in the .ecf.
+* A dependency may be declared only for a particular target in the `.ecf`.
 There a couple of ways that target-specific scanning might be achieved:
       * One option would be passing the target to the Scanner.
 A few ideas for doing this:
             * Perhaps the `Builder()` keyword argument `target_scanner` could be used.
             * Perhaps the `Scanner()` keyword argument `path_function` could be abused.
             * Perhaps the emitter might add the target to `Node.attributes`, for the Scanner to retrieve.
       * Probably a cleaner option would be to remove the Scanner altogether, instead adding the dependencies to the `sources` list in the emitter.
-This would also be more efficient, because the .ecf file would be parsed only once, not twice.
+This would also be more efficient, because the `.ecf` file would be parsed only once, not twice.